UNM-CARC/webinfo/office_hours.md

 ### Open office hours on Zoom

+*THURSDAY SEPT 16th OFFICE HOURS ARE CANCELLED - MATTHEW IS TEACHING A WORKSHOP AT THAT TIME*

 New users should attend Matthew Fricke's office hours.
 Kevin Fotso's office hours are for users in the UNM Arts and Sciences school only.

 **NOTE: Office Hours on Wednesday, Sept 7th are cancelled.**